Harry & Meghan: Volume II

 In episode five, Meghan suggested that couple wanted to move to another country, where they would not be bothered by the Royal Rota.
 In 2018, they considered moving to New Zealand, followed by another plan to move to South Africa in 2019, the latter of which, despite being approved by the royal family, was "scrapped" according to Harry after details of it were published by The Times in April 2019.
 By December 2019, Harry and Meghan were in negotiations with Charles about moving to Canada: "By the time I was speaking to my father from Canada, the family and their people knew that we were trying to find a different way of working for a minimum of two years," suggesting that they had intended to leave even before their wedding.

-In response to Harry's claims that part of his plans for stepping back were leaked by his father's office, journalist Dan Wootton claimed that he had the story on their planned departure in December 2019 and was in touch with Harry's communications secretary who was briefing him with negative stories about other members of the royal family.
+In response to Harry's statements that part of his plans for stepping back were leaked by his father's office, journalist Dan Wootton claimed that he had the story on their planned departure in December 2019 and was in touch with Harry's communications secretary who was briefing him with negative stories about other members of the royal family.
 Palace sources reacted to Harry's claims that the Queen was not the final decision maker about his status after stepping back.
 "Harry never wanted to admit to himself that it was the Queen who said, 'no, you're out'.
 He couldn't fathom that he wasn't the cheeky chappy who was going to sweet-talk grandma into getting what he wanted," so his view of the Queen changed from "my commander-in-chief, the boss" to "a diminutive figure sat in the corner."

 In the docuseries, James Holt, the chief executive of the Archewell Foundation, stated that the report on the bullying allegations against Meghan, as "admitted by the journalist", was "done explicitly because of the Oprah interview."
 Valentine Low, the journalist who broke the story, responded by saying that he "was always explicit that the timing of the story was definitely connected with the Oprah interview" and "it wasn't [his] desire to get the story out before Oprah, or even the wishes of a sinister cabal of Palace plotters: it was the victims of the alleged bullying who wanted to have their story heard."
 He added that in the docuseries "Meghan does not deny the bullying claim or say that it was unfair.
 She is silent.
 She just lets James Holt and Prince Harry speak for her.
 And, in reality, they have nothing to say either."